coppolam/swarmulator/README.md

 You can look at the controllers in `sw/simulation/controllers/...` for examples.
 You can use the functions in `OmniscientObserver` in order to simulate the sensing of other agents as you see fit.

+The bash script found in `scripts/make_new_controller.sh` will create an empty controller for you, ready for use!
+You can run it as follows:

+    cd scripts
+    ./make_new_controller.sh myawesomenewcontroller

 #### Using your agent dynamics
 All agents must be a child of the class `Agent`, to be found at `sw/simulation/agent.cpp`.
 You can define an agent as a child class of `Agent`, and, as for controllers, define that you want to use it in `sw/settings.h`.
 You can look at the controllers in `sw/simulation/agents/...` for examples of agents, where you can declare the dynamics of the agents.

+The bash script found in `scripts/make_new_agent.sh` will create an empty controller for you, ready for use!
+You can run it as follows:

+    cd scripts
+    ./make_new_agent.sh myawesomenewagent

+# Using Swarmulator to evolve a swarm behavior
+Swarmulator was originally designed just to quickly prototype and analyze swarm behaviors.
+However, thanks to its speed and ability to operate at high real time factors, it also lends itself to doing evolution of swarm controllers in a (relatively) short amount of time.

+Please see the file `scripts/python/example_evolution.py` and the README file in the same folder for an example that uses evolution to evolve a policy.